 Watch Meera Selva, Director of the Journalist Fellowship Programme, below.

 The fellowship will allow you to undertake research into a key area affecting journalism.
 You will benefit from the extensive learning facilities offered by the University of Oxford, including the world-famous Bodleian Library, and access to various seminars and lectures across the university.
 You are also encouraged to engage with the university’s cutting edge specialist research facilities, including centres for African, Middle Eastern, South Asian, Eastern and Western European, Japanese and Chinese studies.
 During your Fellowship you will have visiting scholar status of Green Templeton College allowing you to use their facilities.

 You will attend seminars given by a diverse and high-level range of guest speakers who will share their insights into key industry trends and developments.
 You will also visit world-class news organisations and gain insights into how they are approaching industry challenges.
-Previous visits have included trips to Thomson Reuters, The Financial Times, The BBC, The Economist and The Guardian
+Previous visits have included trips to Thomson Reuters, the Financial Times, the BBC, the Economist and the Guardian.

-- Exchange ideas and experiences with a diverse and international peer group.
+You will exchange ideas and experiences with a diverse and international peer group.
 Around 25 Fellows a year join us from high-level media organisations all over the world offering you a chance to strengthen your network, develop a global set of contacts and gain insights into international trends and developments.
 You will visit key cultural and political organisations and institutions across the UK.
 Previous destinations have included Oxfam, the House of Commons and the Royal Shakespeare Company at Stratford-upon-Avon.